simonchen/toutiao_scrape/README.md

 # toutiao_scrape
-A simple script does scraping video list from Toutiao (Toutiao or Jinri Toutiao is a Chinese news and information content platform, a core product of the China-based company ByteDance）
+A python script (python v3+) does scraping video list from Toutiao (Toutiao or Jinri Toutiao is a Chinese news and information content platform, a core product of the China-based company ByteDance）

 Basically, you'll need to firstly prepare a static HTML file - **mid_school_grade8_math.htm** that contains the video list such as HTML structure like &lt;div class="detail-feed-video-item"&gt;...&lt;/div&gt;
 (you should catch the video list by viewing html source in browser, see below.)